pitastrudl/wekanwiki/Install-Wekan-on-Uberspace.md

 This script installs Wekan on a fresh Uberspace.
 It setup Node 0.10, MongoDB, a Port, installs Wekan and starts it as a service.
 It's tested with Wekan versions 0.16, 0.13, 0.12, 0.10.1.

-You have two Options how to use it.
+You have two Options to use it.

 # Option 1:
 You can run the commands of the following script step-by-step in the shell.